 Next, determine the apparent wind angle.
 This is measured to be 47 degrees.

-Finally, calculate the sail force using the formula above:
+Finally, calculate the resultant sail force magnitude and (optionally) the forward/side components:

 FAQ